« Previous Page

 In most cases, the cause of scoliosis is not known.
 This is called idiopathic scoliosis.
 It develops mostly in the preteen and teen years.
 It often runs in families.

 There are two types of scoliosis: nonstructural and structural.

-spine, without rotation, that is reversible because it is caused by a condition such as:
+Nonstructural (functional) scoliosis involves a curve in the spine that is reversible because it is caused by a condition such as:

 Structural scoliosis involves a curve in the spine that is irreversible.
 It is usually caused by an unknown factor (idiopathic) or a disease or condition such as:

 In a child who has scoliosis:

 Most of the time scoliosis does not cause pain in children or teens.
 When back pain is present with scoliosis, it may be because the curve in the spine is causing stress and pressure on the spinal discs, nerves, muscles, ligaments, or facet joints.
 It is not usually caused by the curve itself.
 Pain in a teen who has scoliosis may be a sign of another problem, such as a bone or spinal tumor.
 If your child has pain with scoliosis, it is very important that he or she see a doctor to find out what is causing the pain.